How do winemakers prevent frost? - ask Decanter - Decanter

-Above: Fires prevent frost in Switzerland in April 2017.
-Credit: Marco Kaschuda.
+From Burgundy to Bordeaux to Champagne, winemakers were concerned about potential frost damage in their vineyards over the first week of April.

-Frost is a particuarly big risk for cool climate wine regions, where it can severely damage the newly emerging buds.
+Frost is a particularly big risk for cool climate wine regions, where it can severely damage the newly emerging buds – especially at this time of year.

-In Champagne, losses of 20% in some areas and up to 50% in others have been reported by vineyard managers recently.
-It also is a frequent problem in areas like Chablis, the Loire and also the UK.
-But the past week has seen hundreds of hectares damaged much further south, too, in places like Languedoc-Roussillon on the Mediterranean coast.
+‘The last three nights, with temperatures between -3°/-6° [Celsius] and the snow on the night of the 6/7 April, very seriously damaged the vineyards of Chardonnay at Domaine Belleville,’ Jean-Luc Vitoux, of Domaine Belleville in Rully, told Decanter.

+Bordeaux wine council, the CIVB, also said the impact of frost was severe across large parts of the region’s vineyards, but that full extent of any damage was still being assessed.

 Here’s some techniques and action-shots of how winemakers seek to limit frost damage on their vines.